-A nut and olive are provided for an 8mm pipe inlet connection to the 'T' connector at the bottom front of the appliance.
-The 'T' connector can be rotated to allow a connection from any direction but we strongly recommend a rear supply connection only, as left and right hand connections from the front of the fire will prevent/restrict manual control operation and access to the remote control sensor for battery replacement.
-The 'T' connector includes a valve for isolating the gas supply and a pressure test point.
+A nut and olive are provided for an 8mm pipe inlet connection to the inlet elbow at the bottom front of the appliance.
+The elbow can be rotated to allow a connection from any direction.
+The elbow includes a valve for isolating the gas supply and a pressure test point.